sc0v0ne/LearnAI/swe/distributed.md

 With Spark, the data remains in RAM; so it can be read from memory instead of disk which results in Spark exhibiting speedups of up to 100x over Hadoop in certain cases where we reuse the same data multiple times.

-In cases where there is data reuse, Spark should be dhosen over Hadoop.
+In cases where there is **data reuse**, Spark should be chosen over Hadoop.

 Examples: iterative jobs and interactive analysis.

 A common example of an iterative task that repeatedly uses the same dataset is the training of a machine learning (ML) model.